Intelliware/ng-locale-filter/README.md

     </head>
   </html>
 ```
-- Include this ng-locale-filter artifact in your web application.
+- Include this ng-locale-filter artifact in your web application or at the container level.  i.e., configured as a filter for all web apps.

 - Configure the filter in your web.xml: